Ossetian language: Usage

+The first modern translation of the Qur'an into Ossetian took place in 2007, initiated by an Ossetian, Robert Bolloev.
+The Jehovah's Witnesses and the Russian Bible Society have each created translations of the Bible into Ossetian.

 Dialects

-There are two important dialects: Digoron (distributed in the west of the Republic of North Ossetia-Alania and Kabardino-Balkaria) and Iron (in the rest of the Republic of North Ossetia-Alania and in South Ossetia and Karachay-Cherkessia), spoken by one-sixth and five-sixths of the population, respectively.
+There are two important dialects: Digoron (distributed in the west of the Republic of North Ossetia-Alania and Kabardino-Balkaria) which is considered more archaic and Iron (in the rest of the Republic of North Ossetia-Alania and in South Ossetia and Karachay-Cherkessia), spoken by one-sixth and five-sixths of the population, respectively.
 A third dialect of Ossetian, Jassic, was formerly spoken in Hungary.

 Phonology

+Vowels

 The Iron dialect of Ossetic has 7 vowels:

 The Digor dialect of Ossetic has 6 vowels:

+Consonants

 The Ossetian researcher V. I. Abayev postulates 26 plain consonants for Ossetian, to which five labialized consonants and two semivowels may be added.
 Unusually for an Indo-European language, there is a series of glottalized (ejective) stops and affricates.
 This may constitute an areal feature of languages of the Caucasus.